NZ Outdoors & Freedom Party

-The New Zealand Outdoors & Freedom Party, formerly the New Zealand Outdoors Party, is a registered political party in New Zealand.
+The New Zealand Outdoors & Freedom Party, formerly known as the New Zealand Outdoors Party, is a registered political party in New Zealand.
 The party is led by Sue Grey.

 The party's policies combine environmentalism with anti-government conspiracy theories.
 A minor party, it has never had a Member of Parliament.

 Principles and policies

-The Outdoors & Freedom Party's policy platform includes opposition to fluoridation of water, 1080 poison, vaccines, COVID-19 restrictions, and 5G technology.
+The Freedom Party's policy platform includes opposition to fluoridation of water, 1080 poison, vaccines, COVID-19 restrictions, and 5G technology.
 They support medicinal cannabis.

 These newer policy positions have been added to the party's original platform, which aims to protect the environment and New Zealand's "outdoors heritage".
 At its launch the party advocated for clean, full and unmodified rivers, greater protection from development for the conservation estate, large game animals to be managed by all hunters for recreation and conservation benefit, removal of ecologically destructive trawling practices within the inshore fishery and a Futures Commission to determine environmental limits to the growth of population, tourism, economy and infrastructure.